Tek-nr/BTSvsALL/README.md

    git clone https://github.com/Tek-nr/BTSvsALL.git

 ## Datasets
 The project utilizes various datasets, including K-pop industry data, Spotify API data, and BTS album data.
-Please note that the datasets used in this project are not publicly available within the repository.
-You may need to source the relevant datasets separately and follow the data preprocessing steps provided in the project code.

 ## Analysis
 The BTSvsALL project includes a range of analyses and visualizations to explore and compare the success and impact of BTS.
 The analyses performed cover general K-pop industry characteristics, Spotify data analysis, and album analysis using text mining techniques.
 The project provides insights into the structure of the K-pop industry, compares BTS's performance with other artists, and delves into the themes and sentiments expressed in BTS's albums.